running

 • When I am running well, I am happy.

-• Running is getting to know yourself in an extreme degree.
+• Running is getting to know yourself to an extreme degree.

 • There is nothing like the feel of your feet against the road, the pleasure of motion produced by your own body.